pontus-vision/pontus-vision/README.md

 # Note: The command above may fail the first time, as k3s will be dowloading large images and may time out.
 ```

-LGPD folder: `cd helm/pv-lgpd`

 ## Secret Files
 This demo uses Kubernetes secrets to store various sensitive passwords and credentials.
-You'll need to create your own, but to get you started, we have created a tar file with sample formats located at root `~/pontus-vision`.
+You'll need to create your own, but to get you started, we have created a tar file with sample formats.

-You can download the file [here](/sample-secrets.tar.gz).

-To extract the secrets run:
+To download and extract the sample secrets run the following command:
 ```
-sudo tar xzvf sample-secrets.tar.gz
+./download-sample-secrets.sh
 ```
 <!--
 That should produce a directory structure similar to this: